mothies-m/my-website/README.md

 - **Vue.js Components**: The project utilizes Vue.js components to manage the website's structure and functionality efficiently.
 - **Tailwind CSS Styling**: Tailwind CSS is used for styling the website, allowing for rapid development and easy customization.
 - **Responsive Design**: The website is designed to be fully responsive, ensuring a consistent experience across different devices and screen sizes.
+- **View the Website**: Open your web browser and navigate to `https://my-term-website.vercel.app/` to view the website locally.

 ## Recommended IDE Setup